blinklv/go-connpool/README.md

 return conn.Close()
 ```

 `selectAddress` and `handle` function in the above example are your custom functions.
-The former one can return an available destination address; it's usually related to a name server.
-The latter one specifies how to handle the connection.
+The former can return an available destination address; it's usually related to a name server.
+The latter specifies how to handle the connection.
 How should we do if we get a dead connection, which means the connection has been closed by the peer but not detected?
 Can we invoke `Pool.Get` method with the same address again?
 It can work in typical cases.
 However, what if we still fail?
 The most terrible thing is that all idle connections corresponded to the address have been dead, which might happen when the backend server was crashed.
 In this lousy case, retrying will take a lot of time. `Pool.New` is an alternative method; it's more suitable for solving this problem.

 ```go
 address := selectAddress()